ihmcrobotics/ihmcrobotics.github.io/documentation/01-scs/00-tutorials/02-creating-a-new-simulation/03-double-pendulum-robot.md

 title: SimplePendulumRobot.java
 ---

-1. Now create a SimplePendulumRobot by adding a new class.
-For the class name, enter "SimplePendulumRobot".

 <!--The pendulum will be stationary.
 You will shortly learn how to change its initial condition have it move.-->